Hetzner vs Kamal for Solo Developers

 The Verdict

 Hetzner and Kamal are a natural pairing.
 Hetzner gives you the cheapest production-ready servers available, and Kamal gives you professional-grade deployments on top of them.
-Together, you get zero-downtime deploys to affordable infrastructure for the cost of a Hetzner VPS (EUR 3.79/mo) and nothing else, since Kamal is free.
+Together, you get zero-downtime deploys to affordable infrastructure for the cost of a Hetzner VPS (EUR 3.99/mo plus EUR 0.50 for the IPv4 address) and nothing else, since Kamal is free and MIT licensed.

 If you're building a Rails, Django, or any Dockerized application and you want to own your infrastructure without the complexity of Kubernetes or the cost of a PaaS, Hetzner + Kamal is one of the best stacks available to solo developers.
 You get the reliability of a proven cloud provider, the simplicity of a single deploy command, and the total cost stays under $5/month.